ankit/stylebot/README.markdown

 This project was initially developed as part of **Google Summer of Code 2010**, where I was mentored by **Rachel Shearer**.

-I am using code from the following projects:
+Code from the following projects is used:

 * Aristo UI
   * [http://github.com/280north/aristo](http://github.com/280north/aristo)